Advertisement

 Digital nomads, who have become an integral part of Thailand’s economy, are no strangers to change.
 The introduction of the DTV (Destination Thailand Visa) was a godsend for many nomads, offering an easy-to-obtain, low-cost visa valid for five years.
 With the option to stay for up to 180 days before requiring a visa run or extension, many digital nomads settled into a comfortable routine.

 However, the new 180-day taxation rule could see this group of free-spirited workers fleeing Thailand in favour of more tax-friendly destinations.
-Neighbouring countries like Malaysia, Indonesia, the Philippines, and are likely to benefit from Thailand’s loss.
+Neighbouring countries like Malaysia, , the Philippines, and Vietnam are likely to benefit from Thailand’s loss.
 Malaysia, in particular, offers the De Rantau Pass, a tax-free visa option for digital nomads, along with an entire ecosystem designed to support them.
 With better incentives and fewer financial burdens, these countries could become the new hubs for the world’s digital workforce.

 Greece and Italy: A New “Dolce Vita” for Expats?